Aura Router

 }

-• For detailed information about schema validations inside createEndpoint, see the API Reference.
+• Detailed information about schema validations within createEndpoint can be found in the API Reference.

-• Zod schemas are optional but highly recommended to add runtime validation to:
+• Zod schemas are optional but highly recommended for adding runtime validation to:

 • params via schemas.params